appacademy/may-21-module-3-notes/week-09/day-02/study-guide.md

     - `document.getElementById(id)` - takes in an `id` string and returns the first HTML element with an `id` attribute that matches the given `id` string
-      - ex: `document.getElementsById('title')` will return an HTML DOM element with an `id` attribute with a value of "title"
+      - ex: `document.getElementById('title')` will return an HTML DOM element with an `id` attribute with a value of "title"
     - `document.getElementsByTagName(tag)` - takes in a `tag` string and returns all the HTML elements in an `HTMLCollection` with the tagname matching the